 Once a particular type of Coffee has been chosen, as well as a grinding preference made, nothing is left but to pack and ship the Coffee out to the consumer.
 When it comes to The Kent and Sussex Tea and Coffee Company, we pack everything – Tea or Coffee – fresh to order here in our Kent-based factory, nestled away in the beautiful English countryside, which ensures quality with every product.

-Furthermore, we have over 30 years experience in the Coffee sector, priding ourselves in producing some of the most freshly-roasted and finest-quality Coffees available on the market.
+Furthermore, we have over 30 years experience in the Coffee sector, presenting ourselves in producing some of the most freshly-roasted and finest-quality Coffees available on the market.
 We ship to nearly anywhere in the world and also have a factory shop where one can browse our products up close, as well as discuss requirements with our friendly and trained members of staff.

 Then, return home, and brew up a Coffee that has travelled thousands of miles from its origin, undergone numerous processing methods including quality checks, roasting and grinding, and passed through the nurturing hands of The Kent and Sussex Tea and Coffee Company.